How to Start a Successful Dog or Cat Food Business

-The Big Trend in Dog and Cat Food: Recipes We'd Be Happy to Eat
+The Big Trend in Dog and Cat Food

-- Pet snack foods and treats that are freeze-dried also echoes the trends in human snack foods.
+Pet snack foods and treats that are freeze-dried also echoes the trends in human snack foods.
 Freeze-dried foods are crunchy, attractive, convenient to store and tend to retain nutrients.
-The opportunity: Research what's out there and how our own specialty/natural food trends might trickle into pet food formats and flavors that have yet to be developed.
+The opportunity lies in researching what's out there and how our own specialty/natural food trends might trickle into pet food formats and flavors that have yet to be developed.

-- Adorable and attractive package designs, such as the pet foods from Organix/Castor & Pollux, often boast designs as appealing as human packaged food.
-The opportunity: So many human food brands stand out and succeed due to their branding.
-Re-sealable, stand-up pouches a standard and easy format.
+Adorable and attractive package designs, such as the pet foods from Castor & Pollux, often boast designs as appealing as human packaged food.
+Remember, many human food brands stand out and succeed due to their branding.
+Re-sealable, stand-up pouches are a standard and easy format.

 First Steps to Start a Pet Food Business

-- Learn about the role the Food & Drug Administration (FDA) plays in controlling pet food quality and safety.
+Thus, the first step is to learn about the role of the Food & Drug Administration (FDA) and how it plays in controlling pet food quality and safety.

-- Read your state's regulations for producing dog and cat food, on the Association of American Feed Control Officials (AAFCO) website where you will learn about labeling and the nutritional standard requirements for complete and balanced pet foods.
+Then, read your state's regulations for producing dog and cat food on the Association of American Feed Control Officials (AAFCO) website.
+Here you will learn about labeling and the nutritional standard requirements for complete and balanced pet foods.

 Next, you'll want to visit the American Pet Products Association to learn more about the industry.
 You can also get tips for starting a pet bakery business, from the nuts and bolts business perspective.
 Finally, read about more brands and consider attending the Global Pet Food Expo.